 Data Science Research & Initiatives at New Mexico Universities

 Now that you know what the state’s researchers are up to in general, let’s drill down to the work being done at individual universities:

 - The Bureau of Business & Economic Research (BBER) at the University of New Mexico was created by the state in 1945 to parse New Mexico census data.
 BBER relies on permanent and student staff to produce research for state and city policymakers, including economic forecasts and fiscal impact studies.
-See its data page to check out the raw numbers plus some visualizations.

 Data Science Scholarships in New Mexico

 At the undergraduate level, students get scholarships.
-At the graduate level, you’ll have to work for your financial aid.
+At the graduate level, you’ll often have to work for your financial aid.
 Look for fellowships and assistantships like these from your department: